denysdovhan/bash-handbook/README.md

     sh /path/to/script.sh
     bash /path/to/script.sh

 Above, `sctipt.sh` it's a just simple text file that contains commands to execute.
-You can easyly create that file using any text editor (e.g Vim, nano, Sublime Text, Atom, etc).
+You can easily create that file using any text editor (e.g Vim, nano, Sublime Text, Atom, etc).
 However, you can simplify the script calling, just make it executable using `chmod` command: